Uniforms of the Italian Armed Forces: Design

-The design of the uniforms is based on the rank of the personnel (officers, marshals, troops and cadets).
+The design of the uniforms is based on the rank of the personnel (officers, marshals, enlisted ratings and cadets).
 The uniforms change seasonally for summer and winter, and have different uniforms for the different departments of the Navy.
 The uniforms are also made of different textile materials.
 There is also an operational uniform that the Navy uses.

 Regular uniform

-The standard uniform used by regular troops is the same for male and female personnel, with the exception of the jacket in the winter version (six-buttons for male and a three-buttons for female personnel), and it presents two seasonal variations for summer and winter.
+The standard uniform used by ratings and petty officers is the same for male and female personnel, with the exception of the jacket in the winter version (six-buttons for male and a three-buttons for female personnel), and it presents two seasonal variations for summer and winter.
 The winter uniform is fully colored in a dark-blue, with the same color for its accessories, such as the hat's brim (the hat itself is white on top, with the MM symbol sewn on it), the gloves, shoes and tie.
 A white shirt is worn underneath.
 The female personnel are also allowed to carry a bag and substitute the classic cut trousers with a skirt.
 The summer uniform is composed of a short-sleeved white shirt, worn with another white T-shirt underneath, both of which are tucked into the classical-cut white trousers and tightened by a belt with a golden colored buckle.
 The shoes are white, as well as the hat (whose brim remains black like the winter version).
 As for the winter version, female personnel can carry a white bag.